 - In Azure Active Directory, under Manage, click Groups.

 - Under Current policy, choose if you want to require a prefix or suffix or both, and select the appropriate check boxes.

 - Choose between Attribute and String for each line and then specify the attribute or string.

 - When you have added the prefixes and suffixes that you need, click Save.

-StaffHub teams do not follow the naming policy, but the underlying Office 365 group does.
+StaffHub teams do not follow the naming policy, but the underlying Microsoft 365 group does.
 StaffHub team name does not apply the prefixes and suffixes and does not check for custom blocked words.
-But StaffHub does apply the prefixes and suffixes and removes blocked words from the underlying Office 365 group.
+But StaffHub does apply the prefixes and suffixes and removes blocked words from the underlying Microsoft 365 group.